Firstject/godot-app-locker/README.md

 # License

-All code of this project is licensed under the MIT license (LICENSE).
+All code of this project is licensed under the MIT license [LICENSE](LICENSE).